Quick Answer

 What To Do Now

-Start by identifying what practical effect is needed in Turkey.
+Start by identifying what practical effect is needed.
 Is the goal civil-status alignment, remarriage, property consequences, inheritance clarity, or a broader family-law result?
-Then review the foreign judgment, procedural posture, parties, and supporting documents to determine the correct Turkish-side route.
+Then review the foreign judgment, procedural posture, parties, and supporting documents to determine the correct -side route.

-If the judgment is already final abroad, that helps, but it does not remove the need for file design in Turkey.
+If the judgment is already final abroad, that helps, but it does not remove the need for file design.
 The stronger route is the one built around the actual legal consequence you need, not around the assumption that one document solves everything.

 Evidence And Documents